 Please, never offer this pepper to someone who is not aware of its extreme heat level, because the results could be life threatening.
 People have asked me if this warning is just advertising hype, but I am very serious about the dangers of this pepper, so be very, very careful, and use with great caution.

 Like the Ghost peppers, there is a layer of almost pure capscaisin on the inner walls of this pepper.
 Use a toothpick and scrape the inside of this pepper and get a little bit at the end of the tootpick, and see if that doesn't knock your socks off.
 Up to HS: 144,000 dried.
-PACKET (20 seeds) $25, limited to 10 packets per customer.
+PACKET (25 seeds) $10, One gram (about 200 seeds) $20.

 Scorpion Craig's Deluxe (HS:

 100,00-144,000) with seeds removed.
 The same warnings and cautions

 apply to the dried peppers as are listed above for the seeds.